 In Smith –v- Chan (October 2013) the landlord had placed the deposit with an approved scheme but had failed to notify the tenant of that fact.
 In this case, the Sheriff restricted the amount of money payable to the tenant to the value of the deposit itself (i.e. one-third of the maximum penalty) because it was considered to be more of a technical (i.e. less serious) breach of the regulations than anything.
 Nevertheless, despite the low level of blameworthiness of the landlord, the penalty payment was still £775 in the crcumstances.

-Claims made using a solicitor more likely to be financially viable now
+Claims made using a solicitor – financially viable?

-Before this new law came into force, the value of any claim for return of a deposit (i.e. almost always for a sum of money less than £3,000) was such that the tenant would have to raise a court action using Small Claims procedure.
+Before this new law came into force in 2011, the value of any claim for return of a deposit (i.e. almost always for a sum of money less than £3,000) was such that the tenant would have to raise a court action using Small Claims procedure.

 As the level of recovery of expenses (costs) is heavily restricted in Small Claim actions, it was uneconomical to instruct a solicitor in relation to the proceedings – and many tenants found the hassle and complexity of court action too great.

-On the other hand, the new system requires any tenancy deposit payment claim to be raised as a Summary Application.
-This makes it much more realistic to consider instructing a solicitor to raise the action on your behalf if you are the tenant.
+On the other hand, the system which applied between 2011 and 2017 required any tenancy deposit payment claim to be raised as a Summary Application in the Sheriff Court.
+This made it much more realistic to consider instructing a solicitor to raise the action on your behalf if you were the tenant.

 Unfortunately, given the costs regime which applies in the First Tier tribunal, mentioned at the Editor’s Note, above, it will not generally be financially viable to instruct a solicitor to make a tenancy deposit claim on your behalf.
 You will have to rely on more “self-help” remedies, as described below.

 How to get help about a Tenancy Deposit issue